 Transfer – The movement of a child from one foster home to another.
 Transfers are often done to accommodate placing sibling sets together, are done to move children closer to their birth families, and/or to be placed into a permanent adoptive home.

-Unmonitored Visitation – Court ordered visitation that takes place between a child and his/her family members or close family friends whom the court does not deem necessary to be monitored for the safety of the child/children.
+Unmonitored Visitation – Court ordered visitation that takes place between a child and his/her family members or close family friends whom the court does not deem necessary to be monitored for the safety of buying valium online.